signal-x-studio/courtsync/MIGRATION_PROGRESS.md

 - **Build Status**: ✅ Successful
 - **Stores**: ✅ All migrated and working
+- **Components**: ✅ All 24 components migrated and functional
 - **Main Page**: ✅ Migrated and functional
-- **EventInput**: ✅ Migrated and functional
+- **All Features**: ✅ Fully functional
-- **Remaining Components**: All components migrated! ✅

 ## Migration Complete! 🎉

 All React components have been successfully migrated to Svelte/SvelteKit.
 The application is now fully functional with:
-- All stores migrated and working
+- ✅ All stores migrated and working
-- All components migrated and integrated
+- ✅ All components migrated and integrated
-- Build successful
+- ✅ Build successful
-- All features functional
+- ✅ All features functional (Media, Spectator, Coach roles)
-- ✅ Migrated `PrioritySelector.tsx` → `src/lib/components/PrioritySelector.svelte`
-- ✅ Migrated `CoverageStatusSelector.tsx` → `src/lib/components/CoverageStatusSelector.svelte`
-- ✅ Migrated `ConflictDetailsPanel.tsx` → `src/lib/components/ConflictDetailsPanel.svelte`
-- ✅ Migrated `CoveragePlanPanel.tsx` → `src/lib/components/CoveragePlanPanel.svelte` (all tabs complete)
-- ✅ Migrated `CoachView.tsx` → `src/lib/components/CoachView.svelte` (core functionality working)
-- ✅ Migrated `TeamMatchView.tsx` → `src/lib/components/TeamMatchView.svelte`
-- ✅ Migrated `WorkAssignmentView.tsx` → `src/lib/components/WorkAssignmentView.svelte`
-- ✅ Migrated `CoverageAnalytics.tsx` → `src/lib/components/CoverageAnalytics.svelte`
-- ✅ Migrated `CoverageStats.tsx` → `src/lib/components/CoverageStats.svelte`
-- ✅ Migrated `TeamMemberSelector.tsx` → `src/lib/components/TeamMemberSelector.svelte`
-- ✅ Migrated `TeamCoverageView.tsx` → `src/lib/components/TeamCoverageView.svelte`
-- ✅ Migrated `CoverageHandoffDialog.tsx` → `src/lib/components/CoverageHandoffDialog.svelte`

-## Current Status

-- **Build Status**: ✅ Successful
-- **Stores**: ✅ All migrated and working
-- **Main Page**: ✅ Migrated and functional
+- ✅ Coverage planning, analytics, and coordination features complete
-- **EventInput**: ✅ Migrated and functional
+- ✅ Scorekeeping and live match features complete
-- **Remaining Components**: All components migrated! ✅

-## Migration Complete! 🎉

-All React components have been successfully migrated to Svelte/SvelteKit.
-The application is now fully functional with:
-- All stores migrated and working
-- All components migrated and integrated
-- Build successful
-- All features functional

-### Phase 4: Panels & Modals
-- Migrate all panel components
-- Migrate selectors and controls

 ## Notes

-- TypeScript errors are expected due to React components still existing
 - Stores use factory functions where eventId/userId is needed
 - All localStorage persistence maintained
 - Cross-tab sync via BroadcastChannel preserved
-- Build successful and ready for component migration
+- All React components can now be removed from `src/components/` directory